A Gift from Above

 Warning, Promise, Plea, Farewell

-18 I myself testify to everyone who hears the words of the prophecy contained in11 this scroll: If anyone adds to them, God will add to him the plagues that stand written12 in this scroll.
-19 And if anyone takes away from the words of the prophecy contained in this scroll,13 God will take away his portion from the tree of life and14 the holy city which have been described15 in this scroll.
+18 I myself testify to everyone who hears the words of the prophecy contained in this scroll:11 If anyone adds to them, God will add to him the plagues that stand written12 in this scroll.
+19 And if anyone takes away from the words of the prophecy contained in this scroll,13 God will take away his portion from the tree of life and the holy city:14 from the things that stand written15 in this scroll.

 Amen!
 Come, Lord Jesus!

 21 The grace of the Lord Jesus be with you all.
 Amen.

-- Or Lamb.
-In the midst of its street and
+- Or possibly flowing from the throne of God and of the Lamb.
+In the middle of its street and

 - Or crops of fruit; lit. twelve fruits

 - Some interpreters close the quotes here

 - Lit. that their authority might be over the tree of life